 Help students reach their full potential and maximize their school experience by stepping back into the classroom as an Educational Assistant.
-Offering both a one-year certificate and two-year diploma, our innovative, accessible and online Educational Assistant programs prepare you to get into the heart of this meaningful and rewarding career.
+Whether you choose the one-year certificate or two-year diploma option, you'll get into the heart of this meaningful and rewarding career in our innovative, accessible and online Educational Assistant program.

-Your patience, creativity and understanding can make a different in a student’s life – we’ll show you how in our Educational Assistant program.
-You’ll learn to assist students to increase learning, independence and positive behaviours.
-You'll learn about the needs of students with disabilities and how you can assist all students in inclusive classroom settings.
+We’ll show you how your patience, creativity and understanding can make a difference in students’ lives.
+You’ll discover ways to assist students to increase learning, independence and positive behaviours.
+You’ll also learn about the needs of students with disabilities and how you can assist all students in inclusive classroom settings.

 Apply Now Grab and Go Information